Brooks Holder: Professional career

-During the 1935 season, Holder joined the AAA San Francisco Seals of the PCL.
-The Seals brought him in to replace their regular second baseman, Art Garibaldi, who was sold to the St. Louis Cardinals.
+During the 1935 season, Holder joined the Double-A San Francisco Seals of the PCL.
+The PCL was Double-A level until 1946, when it became Triple-A. The Seals brought him in to replace their regular second baseman, Art Garibaldi, who was sold to the St. Louis Cardinals.
 Holder played the remainder of the season with San Francisco, batting .250 with 12 hits in 48 at-bats.
 Holder's fielding percentage increased after joining the Seals, going from .946 to a combined .948 between the two clubs.
 Overall as a member of the Seals, his fielding percentage was .958.

+One of his 1935 Seals' teammates was future Hall of fame center fielder Joe DiMaggio.
+Holder also was teammates with Dominic and Vince DiMaggio during his career.
+His manager in San Francisco was Lefty O'Doul, who managed 23 years in the PCL, and had a .349 lifetime batting average as a player in the major leagues.

 Holder spent his first full season with the San Francisco Seals in 1936.
 In 152 games played, he compiled a .289 batting average with 27 doubles, 11 triples, and one home run.
 In the field, Holder played at second base, putting up a .953 fielding percentage.

-In 1937, Holder cracked the Seals' Opening Day batting order.
+In 1937, Holder cracked the Seals' Opening Day lineup.
 In May, he was converted to an outfielder after injuries to Seals players Ted Norbert and Johnny Gill.
 Holder finished the season with a .319 average with 155 hits, 27 doubles, eight triples, and two home runs in 135 games played.
 His fielding percentage that season was .968.
 In July 1938, the Associated Press noted that Holder might be signing with a Major League Baseball (MLB) team that season, although nothing ever came of it.
 On the season, Holder batted .330 with 193 hits, 26 doubles, eight triples, and two home runs in 172 games played.
-Among PCL batters that year, he finished seventh in batting average.
-On defense, he compiled a .980 fielding percentage.
+Among PCL batters that year, he finished fourth in batting average.
+On defense, he compiled a .980 fielding percentage, nine points better than teammate and future American League all-star center fielder Dominic DiMaggio.